mandober/js-object-relationships/README.md

 * Using object literal form: `var obj4 = {}`.

-* Every function has [[Prototype]] link to its prototype object.
-This object can be kidnapped; new identity can be provided; any link to its constructor function can be erased.
+* Every function has [[Prototype]] link to its prototype object: this object can be kidnapped; new identity provided; any link to its past erased.

 ```js
 var f1 = function() {};